drilonaliu/Bathware-Website/README.md

 The website features the following pages:

 * Main Page: Highlights the core features of the website.
-* About: Provides information about the project or purpose.
 * Products: Showcases the available products.
+* Cart: Displays items added by the user for checkout.
 * Sign In: Allows users to log in to their accounts.
-* Cart: Displays items added by the user for checkout.
+* Blog: Features articles or posts related to the website's theme or products.
+* About Us: Provides information about the team or organization behind the website.
+* Contact: Includes contact details and a form for users to reach out with inquiries or feedback.

 <div>